 We already wrote about this in more than a few instances.
 Batteries are often not the cause of the problem but the actual device readings come as false.
 So, your device actually turns off when the battery reaches 0% instead of 40%.
 It’s just that you see the wrong percentage at the top of the screen.

-You can learn how to re-calibrate the battery and everything else related to the procedure, here.
+We explained how to re-calibrate the battery and everything else related to the procedure.
 On the other hand, if you want to get straight to business, follow these steps to recalibrate the battery on your Android:

 - Discharge your phone fully until the phone turns off.